Ali: In Shia Islam

+18th century miniature painting from India, showing Muhammad and Ali removing idols from the Kaaba.
+Muhammad urges Ali to stand on his shoulders, as a symbolic representation of Ali being his rightful successor.

 Ali takes center stage in Shia Islam: The Arabic word shi'a itself is short for 'shi'a of Ali' (lit. 'followers of Ali'), his name is incorporated into the daily call to prayer (adhan), and he is regarded as the foremost companion of Muhammad.
 The defining doctrine of Shia Islam is that Ali was the rightful successor of Muhammad through divinely-ordained designation, which is primarily a reference to the Ghadir Khumm.
 Ali is thought to have inherited the political and religious authority of Muhammad, even before his ascension to the caliphate in 656.
 In particular, Ali's predecessors are regarded as illegitimate rulers and usurpers of his rights.
-The all-encompassing bond of loyalty between Shia Muslims and their imams (and Muhammad in his capacity as imam) is known as walaya.
+The all-encompassing bond of loyalty between Shias and their imams (and Muhammad in his capacity as imam) is known as walaya.
 Ali is also thought to be endowed with the privilege of intercession on the Judgment Day.
 Early on, some Shias even attributed divinity to Ali, but such extreme views were gradually rooted out of Shi'ism.

 In Shia belief, Ali also inherited the esoteric knowledge of Muhammad, for instance, in view of the prophetic hadith, "I [Muhammad] am the city of knowledge, and Ali is its gate."
 Ali is thus regarded, after Muhammad, as the interpreter, par excellence, of the Quran and the sole authoritative source of its (esoteric) teachings.
 Unlike Muhammad, however, Ali is not thought to have received divine revelation (wahy), though he might have been guided by divine inspiration (ilham).
 Verse 21:73 of the Quran is sometimes cited here, "We made them imams, guiding by Our command, and We revealed (awhayna') to them the performance of good deeds, the maintenance of prayers, and the giving of zakat (alms), and they used to worship Us."
-Shia Muslims also believe in the infallibility of Ali, as with Muhammad, that is, their divine protection from sins.
+Shias also believe in the infallibility of Ali, as with Muhammad, that is, their divine protection from sins.
 Here, the verse of purification is sometimes cited.
 Ali's words and deeds are therefore considered a model for the Shia community and a source for their religious injunctions.